 The Snowy Water Inquiry was commissioned in 1998 to investigate a range of issues including environmental concerns arising from the altered flow patterns of the rivers and creeks caused by the operation of the Hydro-electric Scheme.
 The Snowy Water Inquiry Outcomes Implementation Deed (SWIOID) is the legally binding intergovernmental agreement between NSW, Victoria and the Commonwealth that provides a framework for the implementation of the outcomes arising from the inquiry.
 A revised balance between electricity generation and environmental management was established by the NSW parliament in the Snowy Hydro Corporatisation Act 1997 (the Act), and between the NSW, Victorian and Commonwealth governments in various bilateral and multilateral deeds, principally the Snowy Water SWIOID.

 The Act requires Snowy Hydro to hold the Licence which must give effect to the SWIOID.
 The Licence is administered by the Ministerial Corporation.
-The NSW Minister for Water delegates the functions of the Ministerial Corporation to the Department of Planning, Industry and Environment–Water (DPIE–Water).
+The NSW Minister for Water delegates the functions of the Ministerial Corporation to the Department of Planning and Environment–Water (DPE–Water).

-NSW DPIE–Biodiversity Conservation & Science works closely with DPIE Water, the Snowy Advisory Committee, Snowy Hydro Limited and partner agencies in NSW and Victoria to plan for and manage these environmental flows to achieve positive environmental outcomes for the Snowy and montane rivers.
+NSW DPE–Biodiversity Conservation & Science works closely with DPE Water, the Snowy Advisory Committee, Snowy Hydro Limited and partner agencies in NSW and Victoria to plan for and manage these environmental flows to achieve positive environmental outcomes for the Snowy and montane rivers.